 Gates to remuneration and a system of objectives based on the group’s and the individual company’s performance have been established to ensure a more direct correlation between performance and the bonuses paid.
 Performance is measured considering financial indicators.

 Variable, performance-based remuneration consists of the following components:

 The variable component is annual and is linked to an incentive plan (MBO).

-This plan provides for the definition of shared targets (e.g., net cash flows from operations, gross operating profit (loss) and operating profit (loss) for the group, considered the group’s main financial performance indicators, and which are usually used as the gates for access to the plan) and individual targets, which are quantifiable and measurable and can either relate to economic results/the financial position and performance or technical/production indicators.
+This plan provides for the definition of shared targets (e.g., gross operating profit (loss) for the group, considered the group’s main financial performance indicator, net cash flows from operations, and turnover, and which are usually used as the gates for access to the plan) and individual targets, which are quantifiable and measurable and can either relate to economic results/the financial position and performance or technical/production indicators.

 The board of directors defines the structure of the short-term incentive plan, upon the proposal of the appointment and remuneration committee.

-- Medium to long-term incentive system for senior managers
+- Medium to long-term incentive (LTI) system for senior managers

 - Performance-based bonus

 This is linked to productivity and profitability for the year.
 The conditions and criteria applied are defined annually when the supplementary company contract is agreed.
 Blue collars, white collars and junior managers not covered by the MBO policy are eligible for this bonus.